James Ward

 bullet General Notes:

 William Ward emigrated from either Hampshire or Liverpool England, to Pendelton County, Virginia, as an indentured servant.
 He served as a Private in the Revolutionary War.
 William was in Captain Francis Taylor's company (No. 8) in the 2nd Virginia Regiment, commanded by Colonel Alexander Spotwood from March 28, 1777 to September 30, 1777.
 From September 1777 to March of 1778, the regiment was under the leadership of Colonel Christian Febiger.
 He was paid $6.66 per month and was at Brandywine and Germantown, and spent the winter at Valley Forge.
 When he mustered out in March of 1778, he recieved $2.66 since he only served 12 days that month.
-William migrated from Virginia to Hocking Valley, Ohio, in about 1800.

 In 1780 he moved to an area along the Blackthorn River near Franklin, Virginia (Now West Virginia).
 He obtained a patent for 160 acres along that river on March 1, 1781.
 He paid one pound sterling ($2.80) for this parcel.
 He also obtained a patent for 35 additional acres along the Blackthorn River, which was issued under the administration of Thomas Jefferson.
 Pendelton County was formed from Augusta, Rockingham and Hardy counties on 12/4/1787.
 William was one of seven constables appointed at that time.
-He added to his holdings in Virginia by buying 50 acres on 12/13/1794, 125 acres on 9/26/1796 and 230 acres on5/27/1797, all along the Blackthorn River.
+He added to his holdings in Virginia by buying 50 acres on 12/13/1794, 125 acres on 9/26/1796 and 230 acres on 5/27/1797, all along the Blackthorn River.
 He lived in Virginia until May of 1802, when he moved to Walnut Township, Pickaway County, Ohio.
 He sold his 600 acres of land in Pendleton County for 200 pounds to James Botkin.

 According to the history of Pickaway County, Ohio by Aaron R. VanCleaf, written in 1906, (Pages 431-432) "William Ward was born in Hampshire, England.
 His father, desiring that he should learn a trade, apprenticed William to his Uncle Charles who did not; however, treat the lad as he deserved.
 He accordingly resented his uncles mistreatment and ran away.
 He secured a place on an English vessel through a distant relative, Commodore Ward of the English Navy.
 After making several trips across the ocean, he finally concluded to remain in this country despite the fact that Commodore Ward offerred him every inducement to return to England.
 The Commodores motive in constraining the young man to return to England was not wholly unselfish, for William owed the the Commodore the price of passage across the ocean.
 It resolved itself into a case of 'Ward eat Ward' and terminated in the Commodore's selling the young man for an amount equal to the price of passage across the Atlantic, to a Mr. Snyder, a resident of Pendelton County, Virginia.
 Between young Ward and freedom lay 10 acres of saplings and underbrush which he had to grub to secure his release from servitude.
 While engaged in working out his freedom, he became acquainted with a young woman named Nancy Courtney, whose birthplace was somewhere in Scotland and who, like himself, was working out the price of her passage to this country.
 After securing his own freedom, he assisted Nancy in her work and hand in hand they emerged from the gloom of servitude into the clear light of American freedom.
 Soon after they were married.